mrjoshuap/mrjoshuap.github.io/_posts/2016-11-04-satellite-6-release-automation-part-1.markdown

   immediately promote to the "Development" lifecycle environment:

     # cut-release.sh -o "Default_Organization" -p -P -f "Library" -t "Development"

+  To purge all versions of all content views older than the "Production" lifecycle:

+    # cut-release.sh -o "Default_Organization" -X "Development"

+  To purge all but the latest 3 versions of all content views older than the "Production" lifecycle:

+    # cut-release.sh -o "Default_Organization" -X "Development" -x 3
 {% endhighlight %}

 Stay Tuned